maael/temtem-api/README.md

 The `./data` and `./public` directories are then pushed to GitHub, where [now](https://github.com/zeit/now) will deploy the changes.

+## Types

+Some extremely fuzzy and out of date types are available from [@maael/temtem-types](https://www.npmjs.com/package/@maael/temtem-types).

 ## Contributing

 - Make sure `prettier` has been run, it should do it as a pre-commit hook thanks to [husky](https://www.npmjs.com/package/husky) and [pretty-quick](https://www.npmjs.com/package/pretty-quick).